What lawyers do

 Everyone has their favourite scurrilous lawyer joke, but on the whole it’s not a profession made up of conniving ambulance chasers and fat cats.
 Lawyers perform a valuable role, especially as law is intertwined with every aspect of our society - from the age at which you can take your driving test to the speed at which you can drive when you pass it; from the minimum wage you can expect to earn in a new job to the rights you have should you lose it.

 The first thing to know is that traditionally, the profession has had two main branches – solicitors and barristers.
 However, in recent years the legal landscape has become much more complex, with chartered legal executives, paralegals, apprentices and more.
-This trend seems set to continue – read more about it in "A changing profession".
+This trend seems set to continue – read more about it in the “Apprenticeships” and “Paralegals” pages on this site.
 For now, however, here is a broad introduction to what solicitors and barristers do.

 While solicitors are found in a variety of areas of law, the fundamentals of the job remain largely the same.
 These include a mixture of advisory and contentious (dispute) work, such as: